Innovation at the Intersection of Clinical Practice, Engineering, Technology and Industry

 The total funding of $180 million for Stage 1 of the new facility will provide for site demolition, construction and fitout, ensuring a fully-functional building that delivers research benefits and cost savings as quickly as possible and with minimal disruption.

 The ACMD partners have formally indicated their intention to provide one-third ($60 million) of this funding and in 2014, the State government committed to a $60 million contribution.
-The remaining $60 million will be sought from other sources.
+The remaining $60 million will be sought from a combination of other sources.

 Driving innovation, revolutionising healthcare

 This is our opportunity to drive medical innovation and position Victoria as a global leader in the fast growth industry of biomedical engineering.

 The ACMD aims to alleviate the effects of chronic disease and provide Australians with an improved quality of life through the development of clinical bionic devices.
-By impacting on chronic disease, it is anticipated that the working life of someone suffering from a chronic disease such as diabetes could be extended by at least five years.
-The number of clinical bionic devices developed and implemented will be greatly enhanced hrough this initiative, providing Victorians with a better quality of life.
+In some instances, it is anticipated that the working life of someone suffering from a chronic disease such as diabetes, could be extended by at least five years.
+The number of clinical bionic devices developed and implemented will be greatly enhanced through ACMD initiatives, providing Victorians with a better quality of life.

 Advanced skills and technology for better health